mjegann5/anypoint-data-blind-demo/README.md

 # anypoint-data-blind-demo

+In order to use this demo app, you should first deploy the [Data Blind connector] (https://github.com/mjegann5/anypoint-data-blind-connector) in your exchange.

 ## Steps to use this demo app

 1. Clone the repo to your desktop

 2. Import the project into Anypoint Studio

+3. In pom.xml, modify the value for datablind.exchange.groupId

+    <datablind.exchange.groupId> PUT YOUR ANYPOINT GROUP ID <datablind.exchange.groupId>

-3. Get a trial token from Kavi Software.
+4. Get a trial token from Kavi Software.
 This will be the value for datablind.repo.authtoken in the mvn command.

 5. Run the following command at the project root: